 Currently the cooperation between UNICEF and the Republic of Belarus is based on long-term 2016-2020 Country Programme.
 It is based on the national priorities of the Republic of Belarus in the field of social development, health care and education.

-The priority areas include: enabling caring family and safe environment for every child; development and engagement of teens and young people, promotion of early childhood intervention and inclusion of children with disabilities, improvements of monitoring system and the quality of statistical data on children, knowledge generation and partnership.
+The priority areas include: enabling caring family and safe environment for every child; development and engagement of adolescents and young people, promotion of early childhood intervention and inclusion of children with disabilities, improvements of monitoring system and the quality of statistical data on children, knowledge generation and partnership.

 UNICEF was the first UN agency to help the state fight HIV/AIDS.
 The fruitful joint work of the state and UN agencies resulted in the elimination of mother-to-child transmission of HIV.